 The onThrowable event is fired if any internal job client throws a Throwable type.
-This throwable is passed as an argument to the event. onThrowable should return true if the given throwable was handled, and should not be rethrown from the Flow.complete() method.
+This throwable is passed as an argument to the event. onThrowable should return true if the given throwable was handled, and should not be rethrown from the Flow.complete() or Cascade.complete() methods.

-7.6 Template taps
+7.7 Template taps